 Rabbi Daniel Raphael Silverstein

-AJS is primarily driven by Rabbi Daniel, faculty member at Or HaLev.
+Rabbi Daniel is founder and director of AJS.
 Daniel is a spiritual seeker and student of life whose twenty years of studying and teaching have brought him to Buddhist retreat centers, Chi Kung courses and six years of study in Orthodox yeshivot (rabbinical seminaries).
 He received rabbinic ordination from Yeshivat Chovevei Torah Rabbinical School in New York.
 His recent teaching clients include the Pardes Institute of Jewish Studies, Nishmat, IDC Herzliya and the Orthodox Union.
 Daniel regularly teaches meditation classes and retreats and his guided meditations have garnered thousands of plays on the popular Insight Timer app.
 He has completed the Jewish Mindfulness Meditation Teacher Training Course, which is a collaboration between the Institute for Jewish Spirituality and the Awakened Heart Project.
 Daniel is a faculty member at the Conservative Yeshiva and regularly teaches for IJS and RitualWell.
 He is also an MC and spoken word artist who channels his experiences and teachings into poetry and music.